-PHYSICS 303: PHYSICAL THEORY FALL SEMESTER, 2012
+PHYSICS 303: PHYSICAL THEORY FALL SEMESTER, 2014

-Lecture:Tuesday and Thursday, 2:30 p.m., Room 211 Lewis HallProfessor:Dr. Thomas MarshallOffice:Room 126 Lewis, 232-5325, e-mail: marshall@olemiss.edu

-Office Hours: MWF, 8:00-8:45 a.m. in my office (Lewis 126).
+Lecture: Monday, Wednesday, Friday, 10:00 - 10:50 a.m., Room 109 Lewis Hall Professor: Dr. Thomas Marshall Office: Room 126 Lewis, 232-5325, e-mail: marshall@olemiss.edu Office Hours: MWF, 8:00-8:45 a.m. in my office (Lewis 126).
+MWF, 3:00-3:30 p.m. in my office (Lewis 126).

-Text: Fundamentals of Physics, 9th ed., by Halliday, Resnick, and Walker READ THE BOOK!!
+Text: Fundamentals of Physics, 7th ed., by Halliday, Resnick, and Walker (copies of this text are available on loan.)
+READ THE BOOK!!

 Goals: This course is intended for physics majors that took trigonometry-based, introductory physics (Phys 213-214 at UM) instead of a calculus-based course (Phys 211-212 at UM).
 One goal of this course is to learn important physics concepts that depend heavily on calculus and are therefore usually skipped in trig-based courses.
 Since physics concepts are often best expressed in the language of calculus, another goal is to learn how to formulate basic physics concepts in terms of calculus.
 A related goal is to learn to use calculus with other math techniques to solve physics problems, both with the new concepts and also with concepts covered in the trig-based course.
+An overview of the topics and knowledge that should be acquired is given below.
 As in most physics classes, critical thinking, analytical reasoning, and problem solving skills will be emphasized.
 These abilities are crucial in physics (and can be carried over into many other fields or endeavors).